Beyond Grounding: Extracting Fine-Grained Event Hierarchies Across Modalities: Introduction

 \section{Introduction}

 Human life is eventful.
-We use events to describe what is happening (e.g.~protest, flood, etc.), to explain its causes (e.g.~police brutality led to protests), to depict our understanding of the world (e.g.~during the protest someone burned property) and so on.
-Understanding the nature of events and their relation is thus a crucial step towards the goal of understanding our world in a nuanced and human-like way.
+We use events to describe what is happening (e.g.~war, protest, etc.), to tell stories (e.g.~during the war an airplane was shot down), and to depict our understanding of the world (e.g.~coffin procession happens in a funeral).
+Thus, understanding and analyzing events is a crucial part of comprehending our world.
+A critical component towards this goal is to figure out the manner in which the same real-world event is manifested in multiple modalities of data.

-One way to represent such an understanding of events and their relations is through a graph structure (see Figure \ref{fig:m2e2r_intro}), where nodes represent events (both textual and visual) and the edges represent event-event relations.
-A structured graphical representations offers many advantages.
-For example, it can be used to summarize text \cite{mg-text-summarization}, perform question answering \cite{mg-qa} and commonsense reasoning \cite{mg-cs}, predict the next event in a sequence \cite{mg-next-event}, and serve as an input to aid other downstream reasoning tasks \cite{mg-cs2}.

-Such an event based understanding of the world and its representation in structured graphical format has been widely explored in the natural language processing (NLP) community \cite{wang-etal-2020-joint, wang-etal-2021-learning-constraints, yao-etal-2020-weakly}.
-The task is typically formulated as two distinct steps: 1) event detection \cite{shen-etal-2021-corpus} and 2) event-event relation prediction \cite{wang-etal-2020-joint}.
-Recently, a similar line of research has appeared in the vision community, tackling visual event detection \cite{genericEventBoundary2021} and visual event-event relation prediction \cite{Sadhu_2021_CVPR}.
-Unfortunately, both lines of work remain disjoint - no existing method tackles cross-modal event relation recognition.
-However, our world is inherently multimodal and unimodal representations fail to capture the rich cross-modal relationships which exist in this plentiful source of data.
-The proposed task, Multimodal Event Event Relation Prediction, M$^2$E$^2$R, is an effort towards bridging this gap.

-Formally, we propose the novel task of Multimodal Event-Event Hierarchical Relationship (M$^2$E$^2$R) prediction.
-Given a text, annotated with textual events, and a video, annotated with video events, the task requires detection of all multimodal `Hierarchical' and `Identical' relations among all text event and video event pairs (see Figure \ref{fig:m2e2r_intro}).
-To support research on this task, we release a large scale dataset, M$^2$E$^2$R. The dataset consists of around $100.5K$ pairs of news article and accompanying video.
-We annotate a small subset ($500$ pairs) with all possible multimodal hierarchical and identical relations between text events and video events.
-This forms the test set for benchmarking and evaluation.

-To overcome large scale annotation contraints, we propose a weakly supervised method -- 1) First generating pseudo labels using existing NLP and Vision techniques 2) Training our proposed, MERP (Multimodal Event Relations Predictor) on these pseudo labels while also leveraging commonsense knowledge from an external Knowledge Base.
-We evaluate our method against several baselines on our human-annotated benchmark of multimodal event relations.
-Our results demonstrate that our proposed approach significantly improves over a number of competitive baselines on this challenging task.
-We include detailed experiments ablating design choices of our model.